espadrine/succinct-cybernetics/misc/network.md

   IPv6); if the value is < 1536, it represents the payload size in bytes,
 - payload: up to 1500 bytes of data from the layer above, typically IP,
-- Frame Check Sequence (FCS, implemented using a **Cyclic-Redundancy Check** (CRC)): 4 bytes that verify that the frame is not corrupted; if it is, it must be ignored and re-sent.
+- Frame Check Sequence (FCS, implemented using a **Cyclic-Redundancy Check** (CRC)): 4 bytes that verify that the frame is not corrupted; if it is, it is dropped and upper layers may have to re-send it.
 - Interpacket gap: not really part of the frame, those 12 bytes of idle line transmission are padding to avoid having frames right next to each other.